• Skip to primary navigation

 Autoboxing & Unboxing With Examples – Wrapper Class in Java

-In Java 1.5, Java community has introduced two more new concepts that are Autoboxing and Unboxing in Java.
-Because of autoboxing and unboxing, we can able to convert primitive datatype to corresponding Java wrapper classes and vice versa.
+In Java 1.5, the Java community introduced two more new concepts in Java: autoboxing and unboxing.
+Because of autoboxing and unboxing, we can convert primitive datatypes to corresponding Java wrapper classes and vice versa.

-If you have used collections like ArrayList, hashmap before Java 1.5 version, that time, you may face a problem that you can not put the primitive types into the collections, to use the primitive datatype in the collection first we need to convert them to object after that only we can use them into the collections.
-For such scenario wrapper class like integer, double and boolean helps convert the primitive to object.
+If you have used collections like ArrayList hashmap before the Java 1.5 version, you may face a problem: you can not put the primitive types into the collections.
+To use the primitive datatype in the collection, first, we need to convert them to objects; after that, only we can use them in the collections.
+For such a scenario, a wrapper class like integer, double, and boolean helps convert the primitive to an object.

-But in Java 1.5, there is some new feature introduced likes Autoboxing and Unboxing, which helps in converting the primitive datatype to object automatically by the java compiler because of this feature.
+But in Java 1.5, some new feature is introduced, like Autoboxing and Unboxing, which helps convert the primitive datatype to an object automatically by the Java compiler because of this feature.
 The code will be more readable.

 Both Autoboxing and Unboxing come with some warning, so we need to understand them very clearly before using them in the program because those things happen automatically, and if you do not implement them properly, then that may create bugs.

-So for a better understanding of Autoboxing and Unboxing, in this article, we are going to discuss:
+So for a better understanding of Autoboxing and Unboxing, in this article, we are going to discuss the following:

-• What is Autoboxing and Unboxing in Java?
+• What are Autoboxing and Unboxing in Java?

 Autoboxing & Unboxing